 The sky is the limit when it come to mix-ins for these apple oatmeal cookies!
-Below are some of the mix-ins that we would add into these cookies: raisins, craisins, mini chocolate chips, or flax seed.
+Here are some of the mix-ins that we would add into these cookies: raisins, craisins, mini chocolate chips, or flax seed.

 Because these cookies are soft and chewy, we recommend storing them in the refrigerator in an airtight container.

 Make sure to let your cookies cool completely before transferring them into a container for storage.
 Will last up to 3-5 days.

 Let cookies cool completely and then place apple oatmeal cookies on a baking sheet.
 Freeze for 30 minutes before transferring into a freezer-safe gallon-size bag.

 Email Me this Recipe

 Share your email, and we’ll send it straight to your inbox.
 Plus, enjoy weekly doses of recipe inspiration as a bonus!

 "*" indicates required fields